mohammed-dev23/Numen/README.md

 - unit casting using the as keyword
 - Built-in visualizer for math and more ..
 - Built-in Emulator for physics and more ..
-- simple syntex you can learn in a day
+- simple syntax you can learn in a day
 - more features will be added soon !.